 The most common ways cats are exposed to marijuana is by inhaling smoke or ingesting dried marijuana.
 Although people who have experimented with smoking catnip become happy and relaxed, cats should not be forced to "smoke" any substance.

 Because of the cumulative effects of inhaling any kind of smoke, it is inadvisable to smoke marijuana anywhere near a cat, particularly one with asthma or other lung diseases.
-It's important to be mindful of this, as humans are able to make educational decisions around topics like these, while cats are not.
+It's important to be mindful of this, as humans are able to make educated decisions around topics like these, while cats are not.

 In some cases, cats may nibble on the leaves and/or buds of the growing marijuana plant.
 Humans may also feed their cats cookies or brownies made with marijuana.
 This is a double whammy of injury to the cat, as the brownies and/or cookies may also contain chocolate, which is toxic to cats on its own.